-For the 2012-2013 year, Nick has appointed a presidential cabinet.
+For the 2013-2014 year, Leif has appointed a presidential cabinet.
 The cabinet consists of six student advisors, listed below.

-Jose Lopez Student Body Vice President Student Senate President Undergraduate Student Management
+Amanda Kraemer Student Body Vice President Student Senate President

 Phone: 806-651-2387 Office: Jack B. Kelley Student Center, Room 102D Email: firstname.lastname@example.org